oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

 ### Benefit to oVirt

-Enabeling to see problems that were reported by external syatems in the entity main view at the point in time those problem occur
+Enabeling to see problems that were reported by external systems in the entity main view at the point in time those problems occur

 ### Dependencies / Related Features